jankaWIS/web4Gabor/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+There is also this [super cool webpage](https://realfavicongenerator.net/favicon_result?file_id=3ee58346a457a25ae64a67e26fd300f6b88ebf64) which allows you to generate flavicons.